codefellows/seattle-201n5/class-06-dom--objects--domain_modeling/README.md

 We'll go over the basics of this week's assignment, address the problem domain, and discuss how it is going to evolve through the week.

-Ultimately, we'll look at a fully functional version of this project and talk about how to organize the steps that go into building it.
+Ultimately, we'll look at a fully functional version of the project and talk about how to organize the steps that go into building it.

 We'll also do a code demo to show some of the techniques that will be needed for lab today, including:
 - Working with images